ricktaylor/btpu/draft-taylor-dtn-btpu.md

         ELSE
             # Transfer is invalid (outside the window), ignore it
             IGNORE_MESSAGE(T)
-{: #fig-windowing title="The receiver's algorithm for determining Transfer number validity and sliding window" artwork-type="pseudocode"  }
+{: #fig-windowing title="A receiver's algorithm for determining Transfer number validity and sliding window" artwork-type="pseudocode"  }

 [^1]: These are entirely arbitrary numbers, and need discussing by the WG.